-Did you know that most of the active volcanoes on Earth are located underwater, along the aptly named Ring of Fire in the Pacific Ocean?
-The Ring of Fire includes more than 450 volcanoes.
-It stretches for nearly 25,000 miles, running in the shape of a horseshoe (as opposed to an actual ring) from the southern tip of South America, along the west coast of North America, across the Bering Strait, down through Japan, and into New Zealand.
+Most of the active volcanoes on Earth are located underwater, along the aptly named “Ring of Fire” in the Pacific Ocean.
+Made up of more than 450 volcanoes, the Ring of Fire stretches for nearly 40,250 kilometers (25,000 miles), running in the shape of a horseshoe (as opposed to an actual ring) from the southern tip of South America, along the west coast of North America, across the Bering Strait, down through Japan, and into New Zealand.

 Subduction zones are also where Earth’s deepest ocean trenches are located and where deep earthquakes happen.
 The trenches form because as one plate subducts under another, it is bent downward.
 Earthquakes occur as the two plates scrape against each other and as the subducting plate bends.